There is nothing that does not consist of atoms. Nothing!?

 Is it any wonder that we can become confused when learning chemistry - unless all parties in a conversation know precisely which meaning is intended!

-How many atoms of which elements are in molecules of various substances?
+Which atoms are in molecules of various substances?

 Let's consider for now, just for simplicity, only substances whose building blocks are atoms of elements with Z from 1 - 12 ……

-Water: The number of atoms of each element in the molecules is shown here:
+Water: The number of atoms of each element in each water molecules is shown here:

-That is, each molecule has 2 hydrogen atoms and one oxygen atom (and no atoms of helium, lithium, beryllium, boron, carbon, nitrogen, fluorine, …. nor of any of the other elements with Z > 12).
+That is, each water molecule has 2 hydrogen atoms and one oxygen atom (and no atoms of helium, lithium, beryllium, boron, carbon, nitrogen, fluorine, …. nor of any of the other elements with Z > 12).

-This combination of atoms of different elements in molecules of water is indicated in the formula: H2O (No suffix implies “one of”)
+This combination of atoms of different elements in molecules of water is indicated in the formula: H2O (No suffix implies “one of”).
+Aha!

 Carbon dioxide: The number of atoms of each element in the molecules is:

 Butan-1-ol: The number of atoms of each element in the molecules: